w.clusters: Clusters

 • clone_fromCloneCluster (optional) When specified, this clones libraries from a source cluster during the creation of a new cluster.

 • cluster_log_confClusterLogConf (optional) The configuration for delivering spark logs to a long-term storage destination.
-Two kinds of destinations (dbfs and s3) are supported.
+Three kinds of destinations (DBFS, S3 and Unity Catalog volumes) are supported.
 Only one destination can be specified for one cluster.
 If the conf is given, the logs will be delivered to the destination every 5 mins.
 The destination of driver logs is $destination/$clusterId/driver, while the destination of executor logs is $destination/$clusterId/executor.

 • custom_tags